 Start taking bookings

 The word is out and you can start taking bookings.
-In the age of COVID, bookings are all-important.
-People are getting used to the idea that planning ahead is essential for eating and drinking outside.
+Since COVID, bookings have remained all-important.

-ResDiary Lite is the ideal solution for your booking system.
+ResDiary Lite is a great solution for your booking system.
 It only takes a few minutes to set up and when ready you can manage appointments on the go via a smartphone app.
-It’s a good plan to offer a select number of walk-ins too, especially at peak times, as it could increase demand.

 The benefits of outdoor dining